lambdamoses/VoyagerWorkshop/README.md

 ### Pre-requisites

-This is an advanced workshop.
-You are expected to have:
+To understand the workshop material, you are expected to have:

 * Intermediate knowledge of R syntax and `ggplot2`
 * Familiarity with `SingleCellExperiment`
-* Some knowledge of statistics, including Pearson correlation and principal component analysis (PCA)
+* Familiarity with statistics and linear algebra, including principal component analysis (PCA)

 The workshop material is taken from the documentation websites of [`Voyager`](https://pachterlab.github.io/voyager/) and [`SpatialFeatureExperiment`](https://pachterlab.github.io/SpatialFeatureExperiment/).
 Relevant vignettes will be linked to in the relevant sections.